Programme - Arts Festival Summit 2026

 14.00-19.00 | Registration and afternoon networking time

-As soon as you arrive, we invite you to drop your luggage at the Avala Hotel, right in the heart of Budva, then register to the Arts Festivals Summit and take advantage of the afternoon to network, enjoy EFFEA moments, meet the delegates present, or participate in the Montenegro Showcase activities (check the pre-programme).
+As soon as you arrive, we invite you to drop your luggage at the Avala Hotel, right in the heart of Budva, then register to the Arts Festivals Summit and take advantage of the afternoon to network and meet the delegates present.

 19.00 | Opening of doors